 - Does cranial osteopathy hurt?

-Treatments for Osteopathy, Acupuncture and Cranial osteopathy are £45.00 for direct payment and last 60 mins for the first consultation and treatment and then 30 minutes for follow up treatments £45.00.
+Treatments for Osteopathy, Acupuncture and Cranial osteopathy are £50.00 for direct payment and last up to 60 mins for the first consultation and treatment and then 30 minutes for follow up treatments £45.00.
 Often the first session, especially with children is slightly longer but will be priced the same.
 With cranial osteopathy the first appointment may take up to an hour.

 Whilst back pain is the most common problem see, osteopathy can help with a wide variety of problems including changes to posture during pregnancy, babies suffering with colic or sleeplessness, repetitive strain injury, postural problems caused by driving or repetitive work strain, help with the pain from arthritis and sporting injuries amongst many others.
 If you are unsure whether osteopathy can help with your particular problem please call the clinic on 01536 414567 and I will be happy to discuss your individual problem with you.

 A full medical history will be taken including past and present health problems.
 An examination will then take place often including orthopaedic, neurological and osteopathic techniques and then treatment if appropriate.